morin-berk/TextPiece/README.md

 # TextPiece
-This is a student micro-project, a web service that can save, organize and search for pieces of text among already saved results.
+This is a student micro-project.
 The aim is to learn FastAPI framework, Elasticsearch.

-The service consists of two endpoints.
-The first saved a text piece object to the storage, the second allows searching text pieces.
+TextPice is a web service, consisting of two endpoints.
+The first saves a text piece object to the storage, the second allows searching text pieces.

 ## Installation